Ovid/codegen-protection/README.md

 ## Creation Mode

-    my $rewrite = CodeGen::Protection::Perl->new(
+    my $protected_code = create_protected_code(
         protected_code => $text,
     );
-    say $rewrite->rewritten;

-If you create an instance with `protected_code` but not old text, this will wrap the new text in start and end tags that "protect" the document if you rewrite
+This will wrap the new text in start and end tags that "protect" the document if you rewrite it:
-it:

     my $perl = <<'END';
     sub sum {